BuonHobo/tesi-triennale/Content/Applying the model at plan time.md

 - Advantages of this solution
     - It can be tightly integrated with PLATINUm’s planning process
     - It provides PLATINUm with a form of risk awareness that can be used along with metrics
-    - The robot can take the human’s experience level into account
 - Disadvantages
     - The plan-time version can require a lot of pre-compiled data about the tasks
 - Other work that can be done